real-itu/REAL_website/content/authors/Thomas Vase Schultz Volden/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I'm a husband and dad of two, who recently decided to deviate from my professional career to pursue an academic career instead.

 I have worked as a professional developer for more than ten years.
 I have worked in various industries like mobility, finance, hosting and security.

-In the summer of 2022 I received my masters degree in Games from ITU and immediately applied for an industrial PhD project which I started mid August 2022.
+In the summer of 2022 I received my masters degree in Games from ITU and immediately applied for an PhD project which I started mid August 2022.
-The subject of the project is to optimize learning for young children with games, learning analytics and procedural content generation.
+The subject of the project is to optimize learning for young children with adaptive games, player modeling and procedural content generation.

 In my spare time I teach children how to code and make games as a volunteer at [Coding Pirates](https://codingpirates.dk/) - Ballerup.
-I am also a member of the board on the national board of Coding Pirates.